-The Corporation has also elected to use stratification procedures in relation to the use of the notice-andaccess provisions.
-Stratification occurs when a reporting issuer using the notice-and-access provisions provides a paper copy of the management information circular and notice of meeting and, if applicable, a paper copy of the annual financial statements and related management's discussion and analysis, to some but not all of its shareholders.
+The Corporation will be using stratification procedures in relation to the use of the notice-and-access provisions.
 In relation to the Meeting, the Corporation's registered Shareholders will receive a paper copy of the Notice of Meeting, the Management Information Circular, a form of proxy and have received the annual financial statements and related management's discussion and analysis in a separate mailing.
 All Beneficial Shareholders will receive a notice-and-access notification and a proxy or voting instruction form and only those Beneficial Shareholders who responded to the supplemental mail card pursuant to National Instrument 51-102 will receive a copy of the annual financial statements and related management's discussion and analysis.